 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision A detailed and clear transition programme takes place which includes familiarising each child with their new learning environment and staff, as well as, for example, routines and their class behaviour code.
-Transition visits to next classes take place, as well as meetings with teachers, play sessions on new Individual children and their families have a personalised transition programme drawn up to ensure the best possible transition for those who find it most challenging.
-Individual visits, meetings and information- sharing support this process.
-SENDCos from both settings meet to discuss playgrounds, etc. Individual Needs and oversee • Strong links exist with local pre-school settings and meetings and visits are set up for children joining the school to acclimatise, meet staff and explore learning spaces. smooth tra nsition.
-Secondary transition is jointly supported by Indian Queens and the local secondary schools and involves pupils visiting with parents and lessons delivered at Indian Queens by key members of staff from local secondary schools. • Year 6 pupils take part in a transition day in the second half of the Summer Term.
+Transition visits to next classes take place, as well as meetings with teachers, play sessions on new playgrounds, etc. Strong links exist with local pre-school settings opportunities to visit and find out more about their next setting.
+Social skills sessions explore feelings and children are prepared for significant changes together. a personalised transition programme drawn up to ensure the best possible transition for those who find it most challenging.
+Individual visits, meetings and meetings and visits are set up for children oversee smooth transition. joining the school to acclimatise, meet staff and explore learning spaces.
+Secondary transition is jointly supported by Indian Queens and the local secondary schools and involves pupils visiting with parents and lessons delivered at Indian Queens by key members of staff from local secondary schools.
+Year 6 pupils take part in a transition day in the second half of the Summer Term.